-In a noisy world, find calm
+In a noisy world, find your calm

 • Hypnosis is an effective way to address stress and anxiety.
 This statement is supported not only by my clinical judgement, but also through personal experience.
 And, rather importantly, supported in the scientific literature.